 HDG in Contact with Food

-Customers have contacted me in regards to the use of hot-dip galvanized steel in contact with food - can it be used safely?
+Can galvanized steel be used safely in contact with food?
 Do foods cause excessive corrosion of galvanized steel?

 The answer to your questions is both yes and no, respectively.
 Yes, it is safe for most foods to be in contact with zinc.
 No, most foods do not cause excessive corrosion of galvanized steel.
 There is really only one exception to these statements: acidic foods.
 Let's get into some specifics to completely answer your question.
 The U.S. Department of Health and Human Services' 1997 Food Code, Section 4-101.15 Galvanized Metal, Use Limitation, reads: "Galvanized metal may not be used for utensils or food contact surfaces of equipment that are used in contact with acidic food" [emphasis added].
 Therefore, in accordance with the 1997 Food Code, the use of galvanized steel in contact with meat and nonacidic fruits and vegetables is acceptable.
 Additionally, the US.
 Department of Agriculture states, “Chrome, nickel, tin, and zinc (galvanization) platings will generally be acceptable for most appropriate applications" (Accepted Meat and Poultry Equipment, Food Safety and Inspection Service Directive 11220.1).

 One of the largest beef production plants in the U.S., located in Plainwell, Michigan, demonstrates a wide use of galvanized steel throughout the plant.
 As reported in 1982, one of the company employees is quoted as saying, "If it weren't for galvanizing, we couldn't operate and maintain our margin of profit."
 Galvanized steel is used successfully throughout the plant for beams, columns, stairs, railings, kick plates, and overhead monorails.